schjonhaug/schjonhaug.github.io/_posts/2022-08-20-running-bitcoin-core-on-a-raspberry-pi-over-tor.md

 nano ~/.bashrc
 ```

-and then append these two lines:
+and then append this line:

 ```shell
 alias bitcoin-cli='bitcoin-cli -datadir=/media/ssd/bitcoin'